cmsc335/hw0-tic-80-hello-world-StumpyTheLemming/README.md

 CMSC 335: Games Systems

-Collaboration Statement: I worked aloneon this assigment
+Collaboration Statement: I worked alone on this assigment

 with assistance from Shuang on how to run html on itch and the useful links.